PlaidCloud/docs/docs/source/plaidcloud/tools/event_scheduler.rst

 If the event is active, the "Active" icon will be displayed.  |active event icon|

-The Events Table will also indicate whether the event is scheduled by month, day, hour and minute or workday under the even description column.
+The Events Table will also indicate whether the event is scheduled by month, day, hour and minute or workday under the event description column.

 Creating an Event